-Critique: gather external feedback to improve your concept
+Critique: Gather external feedback to improve your concept

 Use the Critique template to gather useful feedback on your current project.
 Pick people who are not in the project team and ask them to act as critics.
 Once the project pitch is ready, listen to their positive and negative feedback and to their suggestions that will help you to develop your idea.
 This method will give you a bird’s eye view of your project and will help you improve it and be ready for any questions and reactions.